oasis-tcs/osim/im-goals.md

 ## Essential Content
 The core purpose of an IM is to define logical equivalence of data artifacts.
-An artifact is "an immutable blob of data" (**), which includes software as well as typed data such as primitives, structures, messages, and documents.
+An artifact is "an immutable blob of data" (**).
+Immutability means that artifacts are identified only by their value, and all instances of the same value are considered equivalent.

-An IM allows the essential content of typed data to be validated and compared for equality regardless of format, and enables hub-and-spoke lossless translation across formats.
+An information model defines the logical value of typed data such as primitives, structures, messages, and documents, allows logical values to be validated and compared for equality regardless of format, and enables hub-and-spoke lossless translation of data instances across formats.
 * An abstract schema is the formal definition of essential content
-* An information value is the internal representation of essential content, defined by application behavior, independent of both data format and programming techniques
+* A logical value is the internal representation of essential content, defined by application behavior, independent of both data format and programming techniques
-* When reading messages into information values, essential content is validated and insignificant data is discarded.
+* When reading data instances into information values, essential content is validated and insignificant data is discarded

 ** [Supply chain Levels for Software Artifacts](https://slsa.dev/spec/v1.0/terminology)